Family Safari Holidays

-South Africa can offer you three prominent locations, spread over the map, for a malaria-free, child-friendly African experience.
-These areas and reserves will offer you a world class safari while promising you complete peace of mind.
-Many of the lodges on the reserves are child-friendly with comprehensive children programs.
+South Africa can offer you three prominent locations, spread over the map, for a malaria-free, child-friendly safari experience.
+These areas will provide you with a world-class safari, and many of the lodges on the reserves are child-friendly with comprehensive children programs.

 Malaria-Free Safari Options

-There are many myths and misconceptions surrounding malaria, so lets lay some of your concerns to rest.
 There are certain parts of South Africa are high-risk malaria zones, that much is true.
-Very few areas are high risk, and there are loads of fantastic reserves where you can enjoy the peace of mind of a malaria-free safari.
-You especially want to consider a malaria-free zone if you will be traveling with children and young ones since contracting malaria will affect them the worst.
+Very few areas are high risk, and there are wonderful reserves where you can enjoy the peace of mind of a malaria-free safari.
+You will want to consider a malaria-free zone if you will be traveling with children.
 Most malaria-free game reserves are also very child-friendly.
-As an added bonus, you do not have to be concerned with the hassle of taking malaria prophylactics.

 The Eastern Cape was the host of the greatest wildlife areas in Africa before the arrival of the settlers.
 The entire area is now returning to its roots, recovering vast spaces of land and wildlife.

-Reserves are scattered over large areas of the famed Garden Route.
-Not only will you be assured of a malaria-free experience, but you also get to explore and discover one of the most naturally diverse areas in the country.
+Scattered along the Garden Route is a series of game reserves that provide a malaria-free safari experience in one of the most naturally diverse areas in the country.
 A trip to the reserve is a holiday in itself.
 Big 5, attractive small towns, rich history, and friendly people will leave you wanting to come back for more.
-The entire region has a pleasantly mild climate, perfect for a holiday for the whole family.
+The entire region has a pleasantly mild climate – perfect for a holiday for the whole family.

 Madikwe Game Reserve